 We understand you may have questions about our practice and our physicians.
-Below, please find a list of frequently asked questions (FAQs) and ‘should-ask’ questions (SAQs).
+Below is a list of frequently asked questions (FAQs) and ‘should-ask’ questions (SAQs).
 We hope this section will assist you in answering any questions you may have, and feel free to contact us directly if we can be of further service.

 General Questions & Answers